-Ujjayi breathing, often referred to as the “victorious breath”, is a transformative pranayama technique used in yoga to steady the breath, calm the mind, and energise the body.
+Ujjayi pranayama, often referred to as the “victorious breath”, is a transformative breathing technique used in yoga to steady the breath, calm the mind, and energise the body.
 This practice involves gently constricting the throat while breathing through the nose to produce a soft, ocean-like sound.
-Rooted in ancient Indian yoga traditions, Ujjayi breath is more than just a technique—it’s a mindful tool that connects physical movement with mental stillness.
+Rooted in ancient Indian yoga traditions, ujjayi pranayama is more than just a technique—it’s a mindful tool that connects physical movement with mental stillness, often used during asana flows and meditation for enhanced focus and energy balance.

 For Indian individuals navigating everyday stress, screen fatigue, or mental exhaustion, Ujjayi breathing offers a simple, accessible solution.
 It helps slow racing thoughts, ground your energy, and foster better emotional balance—whether practised on its own or during a yoga session.
 Let's explore how Ujjayi breathing works and how it can elevate your well-being from within.